Setting Up Clarity’s Site

 This creates a new empty site and redirects you to its configuration page.

-Clarity could use the new site to build a channel for selling products to their distributors.
-But for this course, we’ll focus on optimizing Clarity’s public enterprise website.
+Clarity could use this site to build a channel for selling products to their distributors.
+But for this course, we’ll focus on optimizing the Clarity Public Enterprise Website.

 Exploring the Site Building UI